hedi0/SalesPrediction/README.md

 This project is licensed under  **Apache License 2.0**

-Youre free to:
+Your free to:
-*   **Sre** — copy and redistribe the material in any medium or format.
+*   **Sre** —coy nd redistri the material any mediumr format.
-*   **Adapt* — remix, transformand buiupon the material for any purpo, even commerci Underhe
+*   **Adap — remix,transforand buiupon the material fr any purpo, even commerci Und
-*   **Attriton** — Yo must give appprie credit, provdinkto the lie  ade.
-You m  ret censor endo you you
+*   *ttriton —  must give aprie credt, provdinkto the ie ade.
+You m  ret censor endo yo yu
-*   **No aditiestriction** — Yo apply legterm
+*   **No adtiestriction* — Yo applegterm